rawitat/gtypist_lessons/programming_quotes.typ

  :axiomatize computation.

 *:PHIL_16
-I:Laura F. Landweber, "Evolution as Computation", Dimac Workshop, Princeton, Jan 1999 S:It is now plausible at the molecular level to conceive of concerted, non-random :changes in the genome guided by cellular computing networks during episodes of :evolutionary change.
+I:[16] Laura F. Landweber, "Evolution as Computation", Princeton 1999 S:It is now plausible at the molecular level to conceive of concerted, non-random :changes in the genome guided by cellular computing networks during episodes of :evolutionary change.
 Thus, just as the genome has come to be seen as a highly